shiyaowww/EpiNetwork/1029_joint_impact/1029_readme.md

 Prevalence ratio and risk ratio are calculated.

-Above measures of outcomes and associations can be found in 16contours.pdf
+Above measures of outcomes and associations can be found in 16matrices.xlsx and 16contours.pdf